profsmith89/ctps/_sources/chap05.md

 Finally, unless the player guessed the secret number, the client grabs a new guess from the player, and the message loop begins again.

-**When to use a new library.** We have a complete design for our networked game, and our next task is to start coding the client and server scripts.
+## When to use a new library

+We have a complete design for our networked game, and our next task is to start coding the client and server scripts.
 In this, we need to use a library that allows us to send messages between separately running applications.
 Can we use the `requests` library, as we did in our last problem-to-be-solved?

 When we previously used the `requests` library, we didn't think much about the network messages that were sent between the machine on which we ran our script and the server to which we were communicating.
 We simply specified a protocol (i.e., HTTP), the hostname of the server we wanted to contact, a path to a resource on that server (which we had to look up), and some parameters to help the server know what we wanted back.